Ghana to resolve boundary demarcation challenges with neighbours – Foreign Minister

 She said good neighbourliness and the promotion of good governance were the focus of the country’s foreign policy in recent years because they were cardinal to the country’s continuous prosperity and peaceful existence.

-Others, she said, respect for public international law and principles of global organisations of which Ghana was a member, non-interference in the internal affairs of other countries with the exception of unconstitutional change of governments across Africa, genocide, war crimes and crimes against humanity.
+Others, she said, were respect for public international law and principles of global organisations of which Ghana was a member; non-interference in the internal affairs of other countries with the exception of unconstitutional change of governments across Africa, genocide, war crimes and crimes against humanity.

 Ms Botchwey said one of the core aspects of Ghana’s Foreign Policy was the promotion of global peace and security while the country was committed to economic diplomacy to attract investments and resources into Ghana.